ashmunji/gatsby-london/content/blog/project-flamingo/index.md

 title: The Flamingo Project
 date: "2019-06-16T00:00:00.000Z"
 thumbnail: ./ProjectFlamingo.jpg
-description: "Be a Flamingo in a flock of Pigeons"
+description: 'Be a Flamingo in a flock of Pigeons'
 ---